Washington State Owner-Builder Permit Guide

 Washington Building Code Overview

-Washington has a mandatory statewide building code with local jurisdictions enforcing and sometimes enhancing it.
+Washington has a mandatory statewide building code, with local jurisdictions enforcing and sometimes enhancing it.

-Current Code Adoption (2025)
+Current Code Adoption (2026)

-- 2021 Washington State Residential Code (based on 2021 IRC with WA amendments)
+| Washington State Residential Code | 2021 (WAC 51-51, based on the 2021 IRC with WA amendments) | Statewide March 15, 2024 |

 Key Washington Amendments